You may freely reproduce this article in your email newsletter as long as you

 search results, making it the #2 most important place to list your site, behind Yahoo.

 Another thing to consider is that more and more search engines are using link-popularity

 as a ranking method (Google is the originator of this technique).
 Under this system the ranking

-of your site depends in part on how many other pages link to yours, and how important those links
+of your site depends on how many other pages link to yours, and how important those links

 are.
 That means that a secondary benefit of getting a link on major indexes is that